zce/caz/docs/create-template.md

 }
 ```

-Configuration file can contain the following fields:
+The configuration file can contain the following fields:

 ### name

 - Type: `string`
-- Details: Name of template.
+- Details: The name of the template.

 ```javascript
 module.exports = {